 A $30 billion Small Business Loan Fund was created in 2010 in order to encourage more accessible bank loans for small business.
 Some big banks have been accused of misusing these funds but don't be discouraged.
-If you are trying to obtain a small business loan, and your revenues are less than $50 million annually, try contacting smaller community banks in your area to see if they are promoting new small business loans.
+If you are trying to obtain a small business loan and your revenues are less than $50 million annually, try contacting smaller community banks in your area.
+See if they are promoting new small business loans.
+It just may be the case because they are being encouraged to help stimulate small businesses.
 Read more about Government Money for Business.
 Business suffering?
 Learn how Recovery.gov may help.

 Need some new ideas?
+Get the facts about Grants For Small Business.
 If you want to explore opportunities offered by non-government groups, there's great information in our article about Small Business Financing Opportunities.

 As a result of the American Recovery and Reinvestment Act or Recovery Act, Grant-makers are specifying Recovery Act-related grants.
 These opportunities are accessible online by clicking “View All Opportunities” in the large Recovery.GOV box at the top of the opening page for Grants.gov.
 Though the Act was passed in 2010, there are still opportunities available.
 Per Recovery.gov, 92% of $787 billion in authorized funds has been made available.
 Of the $787 billion, $275 billion was designated for contracts, grants and loans and over $104 Billion remains to be awarded!
 You can also search over 26,000 active federal opportunities at the Federal Business Opportunities website.